Comparing Fractional & Part-Time CFOs

 Hiring an on-demand CFO compared to onboarding a part-time CFO

-Another major difference between bringing an on-demand CFO and hiring a part-time controller to your roster is the cost and time investment for finding a well-qualified employee with construction industry experience.
+Another major difference between bringing an on-demand CFO and hiring a part-time controller to your roster is the cost and time investment in finding a well-qualified employee with construction industry experience.

 For instance, to onboard a paid employee, a firm must first advertise the opening, screen applicants, conduct interviews (and, callback interviews), and complete reference and background checks.
 Then, the employee must be trained, which takes more time and money.
 If a company is hiring a seasonal or part-time CFO, this process must be repeated every time the workflow or the market changes to ensure the company is ready to respond.
 Even worse, part-time employees may leave unexpectedly due to health issues or simply find a full-time job.